Any seasoned mechanic will be aware of the amount of waste material produced by working on vehicles.

 How do garages dispose of used oil?

-Garages should manage used oil responsibly to avert environmental pollution.
+Garages and service stations should manage used oil responsibly to avert environmental pollution.
 Standard disposal approaches for used oil encompass:

 Recycling